 Register for Your Wedding Gifts

 Will your fiance be wearing a tuxedo or a suit?
-Does he already own one he can wear?
+Does they already own one they can wear?
 If not, do you want to rent or buy one?
 My husband bought a tuxedo for our wedding (as well as new, patent leather shoes on sale at Macy’s that were a super good deal), and has worn both a handful of times since our wedding to other events and parties.
-Keep in mind that a classic black tux or suit, if your husband doesn’t already own one, is a great investment that he’ll be able to wear forever.
+Keep in mind that a classic black tux or suit, if your partner doesn’t already own one, is a great investment that they’ll be able to wear forever.
 If it’s in your budget, considering buying one!

 YOU’RE HALFWAY THERE!
 LET’S CHECK IN: